Popular music of Birmingham: Hip hop and Dance music

-The city embraced the national acid house scene with Lee Fisher and John Slowly's Hypnosis on a Thursday night at the Hummingbird Carling Academy Birmingham.
-Followed shortly after by Snapper club at the same venue, which was Jock Lee and John Maher's Friday night, along with Jock and John, DJ's such as Martin & Bear, Pretty Boy B, amongst others.
+The city embraced the national acid house scene in august 1988 with John Slowey and Lee Fisher's Hypnosis on a Thursday night at the Hummingbird which was Birminghams first Acid House / Balearic club.
+Followed in 1989 by The Snapper club at the same venue, which was Jock Lee and John Maher's Friday night, along with Jock and John, DJ's such as Martin & Bear, Pretty Boy B, amongst others.
 This span off into bank holiday all-dayers with guests including Lee Fisher, Sacha, Carl Cox etc. Although illegal acid house parties had been popping up in Birmingham before, the first proper legal all night acid party/rave was at The Hummingbird also, and was called Biology, which was a London organisation.
 Acid house nights such as Spectrum took place in Tamworth and at The Hummingbird in Birmingham.
 Land of Oz at The Dome with Paul Oakenfold and Trevor Fung in 1989 which occurred on a Wednesday night, the same night The Happy Mondays played at The Hummingbird.
 Pirate stations such as Fresh FM and PCRL help publicise the music and parties, which help expand the scene in Birmingham.
 West End Bar was a major meeting place before parties, with Steve Wells and Steve Griffiths and was another important venue throughout this period of time.
 Electribe 101 hit the charts in 1988 with 'talking with myself'.

 Brothers and Sisters took place in the 'Coast to Coast' club in the old ATV television studios on Broad Street in the early 1990s.
 Then came Fungle Junk, held for many years beneath House music club Fun., and bringing The Psychonaughts, Andy Weatherall and the Scratch Perverts to the city.